 Under Parliamentary dispensation, the people's representatives are called upon to keep the executive at arm's length and not be swayed by baits of pecuniary and other privileges thrown by the latter.
 The members of legislature keep a sharp eye on the executive and make it accountable for its omissions and commissions.
 However, India lacks a comprehensive legal provision on what to be the meaning and scope of the Office of Profit.
 Controversies like the appointment of members of Delhi Legislative Assembly as Parliamentary Secretaries crop up time and again and past has been witness to it.
+The Also, defining ... utmost need.

-The time is overdue to define the provision in the larger interest of Indian political system.
+Exclusive Coaching for UPSC/OP time is overdue to define the provision in the larger interest of Indian political system.
 Also, defining the ultimate authority in identifying any office as 'Office of Profit' is an utmost need.